StephenCleary/ArcDb/README.md

 # ArcDb

 An ACID .NET relational database.
+More specifically, ArcDb is a disk-based, row-oriented OLTP storage engine.

 ## Goals